Content on this page was generated by AI and has not been manually reviewed.

 Does Browsec protect my data on mobile devices?

 Browsec’s Chrome extension is browser-specific.
 If you’re on mobile, you’ll need the mobile browser version of the extension or a full VPN app on the device for broader protection.
-Vpn on edge browser complete guide to using a VPN extension on Edge browser setup performance privacy and troubleshooting
+Hoxx vpn microsoft edge 2026

 Is Browsec Premium worth it for casual users?